James-E-A/pypqc/README.rst

 - setuptools_ (from PyPI; build-time dependency only)
 - a C compiler (build-time dependency only)

-  - If you're on Windows, https://visualstudio.microsoft.com/visual-cpp-build-tools/ AND THEN make sure you launch "Developer Command Prompt for VS 2022" or whatever
+  - If you're on Windows, https://visualstudio.microsoft.com/visual-cpp-build-tools/ AND THEN make sure you enter the appropriate environment (for AMD64, "x64 Native Tools Command Prompt for VS 2022"; for 32-bit x86, "Developer Command Prompt for VS 2022"; for other situations, see `the documentation <https://learn.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-170>`_.)
   - If you're on Linux, install build-essential_ or `"Development Tools"`_ or something like that

     - Linux users may also not have got the `Python Headers`_ free with their xbox and will have to go beg on the streets to get them before cffi will work